 This is an all-inclusive trip where we take care of transport, lunch, activities and the services of a full-time tour guide.

 9am- Aga Khan Palace

 The Aga Khan Palace is a national monument of India’s freedom movement.
-Built in 1892 by Imam Sultan Muhammad Shah Aga Khan III, the Palace witnessed some remarkabale events that define India’s freedom movement against the British.
+Built-in 1892 by Imam Sultan Muhammad Shah Aga Khan III, the Palace witnessed some remarkable events that define India’s freedom movement against the British.
 Gandhiji, his wife Kasturba Gandhi and his secretary Mahadevbhai Desai were imprisoned here during the Quit India movement in 1942.
 During the guided tour, guests will realize why The Aga Khan Palace is a memorial to Gandhiji and his simple life.

 11 am- Kesariwada